How to Choose an Experience Platform That Fits Your Architecture and Skills

 Skills

-The quality of your systems and their maintenance depend on the quality of your skill-sets.
+The quality of your systems and their maintenance depend on the quality of your skill sets.

-Front-end framework
+Front-end Framework

-Make sure that your back-end experience platform is compatible with the language of your chosen front-end framework, in order to avoid platform illiteracy.
+Verify that your back-end experience platform is compatible with the language of your chosen front-end framework, in order to avoid platform illiteracy.

 DevOps